dagleaves/ehull-calculator/README.md

 # Energy Above the Convex Hull Calculator

-Interfaces with the Materials Project database to calculate the e_hull of a given csv with formulas and their corresponding total energies.
-The program expects the csv to contain headers.
+Interfaces with the Materials Project database to calculate the e_hull of a given csv containing material formulas and their corresponding total energies.

 ## Dependencies